 Ocean Art Photo Competition 2013

 Thank you for considering to enter the 3rd annual Underwater Photography Guide Ocean Art Photo Competition.
-Our 2011 contest featured over 25 liveaboard and resort sponsors exceeding $82,000 USD in value.
+The contest features over 35 liveaboard, resort and gear sponsors exceeding $80,000 USD in value.
 1st, 2nd and most 3rd place winners in all categories are able to choose from excellent prizes.

 This is a virtual contest - simply upload underwater photos taken anywhere, anytime.
 Registration & Entries accepted starting July 10, 2013!
-Just submit before the November 11th 2013 deadline.
+Just submit on or before the November 17th 2013 late entry deadline.

 Instruction & Entry Fees